Fresh, nutty, and ready in minutes. This mung bean sprouts banchan is the crisp, flavorful Korean side dish your meals have been missing.

 Using homemade mung bean sprouts in banchan makes the dish even more satisfying, especially when you’ve grown them yourself.

-Why Try This Mung Bean Sprouts Banchan?
+Why Try Mung Bean Sprouts Banchan?

 - It’s quick and easy to make, perfect for busy days.